opnfv/fds/docs/scenarios/os-odl-fdio-noha/scenario.description.rst

   * NFV instances with VPP data-plane forwarding using a VXLAN overlay transport network

-A deployment of the "apex-os-odl_l3-fdio-noha" scenario consists of 4 or more
+A deployment of the "apex-os-odl-fdio-noha" scenario consists of 4 or more
 servers:

   * 1 Jumphost hosting the APEX installer - running the Undercloud